z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 To calculate the 24-bit mantissa a special `mulu_32h_24x24` function has been built using 8 multiplies, the minimum number of `16_8x8` multiply terms.
 It is much more natural for the z80 to work in `16_8x8` multiplies than the Rabbit's `32_16x16` multiply.
 It is not a "correct" multiply, in that all terms are calculated and carry forward is considered.
 The lowest term is not calculated, as it doesn't impact the 32-bit result.
 The lower 16-bits of the result are simply truncated, leaving a further 8-bits for mantissa rounding within the calling function.
 The resulting `mulu_32h_24x24` could be the fastest way to calculate an IEEE sized mantissa on a z80, z180, & z80n.

-By providing a specific square function, all squaring (found in square root, trigonometric functions) can use the `_fssqr` or the equivalent C version.
-This means that the inverse `_fsinvsqrt` function uses `_fssqr` 5 multiplies in its `32h_24x24` mantissa calculation, in some situations, instead of 8 multiplies with the normal `_fsmul` function, and also avoids the need to use the alternate register set.
+By providing a specific square function, all squaring (found in square root, trigonometric functions) can use the `_fssqr` or the equivalent C version `sqr()`.
+This means that the inverse `_fsinvsqrt` function uses `_fssqr` for 5 multiplies in its `32h_24x24` mantissa calculation, in some situations, instead of 8 multiplies with the normal `_fsmul` function, and also avoids the need to use the alternate register set.

 #### mulu_z80_de and zero detection